nati1216/individual-assignment-what-is-iterative-and-recursive/README.md

    - Typically more memory-efficient because it doesn't involve the overhead of function calls.
    - Easier to debug and understand for simple problems.
 SUMMARY OF FINDINGS
+Iterative Approach:
+   - More memory-efficient (O(1) space complexity).
+   - Easier to implement for simple problems.
+   - Preferred for performance-critical applications.